Prodiginines: Natural sources

 The prodiginines are secondary metabolites originally noted in Serratia species, especially Serratia marcescens.
 They are also found in Actinomycetes, for example Streptomyces coelicolor and some marine bacteria, including Hahella chejuensis and Pseudoalteromonas denitrificans.
 Cyclononylprodigiosin was isolated from Actinomadura species.

+Chemistry

+The Prodiginine family consists of primarily red-pigmented tripyrrole secondary metabolites.

 Production

 Biosynthesis

+Prodiginine, first extracted from terrestrial Serratia marcescens, consisted of a straight alkyl chain substituent and was named prodigiosin.

 The prodiginines are produced from a common intermediate, tambjamine aldehyde (also known as MBC, from its systematic name 4-methoxy-2,2'-bipyrrole-5-carboxaldehyde).
 This contains two pyrrole rings built from proline and serine as shown in the blue-shaded pathway in Figure 1.
 The aldehyde is subsequently condensed with a third pyrrole to form prodigiosin (compound 16 in Figure 1), which is then further elaborated to cycloprodigiosin (compound 22 in Figure 1) and the other members of the chemical family.

 Laboratory

 Details of the first total synthesis of the parent prodigiosin were published in 1962, confirming the chemical structure.
 As with the biosynthesis, the key intermediate was MBC.
 This aldehyde has subsequently been prepared by other methods and used to make many prodiginines.